thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-cloud-express-tutorial.md

 7. In the Data view, click the name of the Customers table to reveal all of the columns in that table.

-8. Double-click each column from the Customers table that you want to include in the worksheet.
+8. Double-click each column from the CUSTOMER_DIMENSION table that you want to include in the worksheet.

    Include these columns:
    - Customer_Type